 The acclaimed 100-year Wolverine warranty is mostly marketing fluff — the headline looks good — it impresses customers looking for a reliable faucet — but, the warranty falls apart in the fine print.

-Faucets comparable to Wolverine's "made-in-China" faucets include
+Faucets comparable to Wolverine's "made-in-Asia" faucets include